← Back to All States

 Frequently Asked Questions

 In the default 131 representative cities (10k+ residents) view, Yelm currently ranks first in Washington.
-It posts a Paw Score grade of A+, supported by 337 walkable days per year, comparatively solid vet access, and more manageable pet housing costs than many competing cities.
+That does not mean every breed or renter scenario is automatically safe there.
+It means the city currently combines a stronger move-fit grade (A+), 337 walkable days per year, comparatively solid vet access, and more manageable pet housing costs than many competing cities in this state.

 The cost varies, but the median pet rent surcharge across Washington is approximately $62 per month.
 This is an extra fee piled onto your base rent, not including the one-time, often non-refundable, pet deposit.
 Renters with large breeds often face higher fees or outright exclusion in denser metro areas.

 Washington has a statewide Breed-Specific Legislation (BSL) preemption law.
-That generally blocks local governments from adopting new breed bans, but you should still confirm local enforcement and housing rules before moving.
+That generally blocks local governments from adopting new breed bans, but you should still confirm local enforcement, landlord breed lists, and insurance rules before moving.